coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 Read-Only:

 - `aggregation` (String) The type of aggregation.
-Can be one of ["min" "max" "avg" "sum" "unspecified" "last"].
+Can be one of ["max" "avg" "sum" "unspecified" "last" "min"].
 - `filters` (Attributes List) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--pie_chart--unit--spans--filters))
 - `promql_query` (String)